-Milestone Summary Key Milestone Milestone Due Date [e.g., Q2, FY 2017] Milestone Status [e.g., Complete, On- Track, Missed] column] Comments [Provide discussion of Progress, changes from last update, Anticipated Barriers or other Issues Related to Milestone Completion] Issuing the guidance to states on the national EV Infrastructure formula programs Q2, FY22 Complete NEVI program guidance issued Feb.
-10 and frequently asked questions issued on June 9 Launch school and transit bus TA Q3, FY22 Complete Joint Office and FTA held an informational webinar on technical assistance on September 15.
+Milestone Summary Key Milestone Milestone Due Date Milestone Status Owner Comments Issuing the guidance to states on the national EV Infrastructure formula programs Q2, FY22 Complete FHWA NEVI program guidance issued Feb.
+10 and frequently asked questions issued on June 9 Launch school and transit bus TA Q3, FY22 Complete JO/FTA/EPA Joint Office and FTA held an informational webinar on technical assistance on September 15.
 On August 15, FTA announced \$1.1B in award for the first round of Low-No Emission grants.
-On September 29th, EPA announced it will double funding for the first round of Clean School Bus grants due to increased demand.
+On September 29 th , EPA announced it wil double funding for the first round of Clean School Bus grants due to increased demand.
 The Joint Office is working to develop a website - RideElectric.gov - as a hub for technical assistance.
-Issue charter and request for nominations for EV Working Group Q3, FY22 Complete FACA established and request for nominations issued on June 9; nominations were due on July 15 Development and approval of State, Puerto Rico, and District of Columbia EV charging plans Q4, FY22 Complete The Joint Office has connected with and provided technical assistance to all 52 NEVI formula program participants.
+Issue charter and request for nominations for EV Working Group Q3, FY22 Complete JO FACA established and request for nominations issued on June 9; nominations were due on July 15 Development and approval of State, Puerto Rico, and District of Columbia EV charging plans Q4, FY22 Complete JO/FHWA The Joint Office has connected with and provided technical assistance to all 52 NEVI formula program participants.
 All 52 plans were approved by FHWA in September.
-Distribute Formula Funds Q4, FY22 Complete \$1.5 billion in NEVI funds, covering FY22 and FY23, were made available upon approval of NEVI plans.
-Designate EV Working Group Members Q1, FY23 On-track FACA nominations are under review.
-DriveElectric Charging Challenge Pilots and Demonstrations launched Q2, FY23 On-track JO Notice of Intent released on Feb.
-15, 2023.
-Funding Opportunity announcement expected in Q3 Issue a set of minimum standards and requirements for EV chargers Q2, FY23 Complete FHWA Final Rulemaking published on February 28, 2023 Issue NEVI Discretionary Grant Notice of Funding Opportunity Q2, FY23 On-track FHWA Charging and Fueling Infrastructure Discretionary Grant program launched on March 14, 2023 Initial NEVI charging station deployments (anticipated) Rebaselining Delayed FHWA With the publication of the final rulemaking and BuyAmerica policy, NEVI requests for proposals have been issued by a number of states.
+Distribute Formula Funds Q4, FY22 Complete FHWA \$1.5 billion in NEVI funds, covering FY22 and FY23, were made available upon approval of NEVI plans.
+Designate EV Working Group Members Q4, FY23 Complete JO EV Working group membership was announced on August 3, 2023; first meeting held on September 26, 2023.
+DriveElectric Charging Challenge Pilots and Demonstrations launched Q2, FY23 Complete JO Funding opportunity released May 22, 2023.
+Awards expected in fall 2023.
+Issue a set of minimum standards and requirements for EV chargers Q2, FY23 Complete FHWA Final Rulemaking published on February 28, 2023 Issue Charging and Fueling Infrastructure Discretionary Grant Notice of Funding Opportunity Q2, FY23 Complete FHWA Charging and Fueling Infrastructure Discretionary Grant program launched on March 14, 2023 Initial NEVI charging station deployments (anticipated) Rebaselining Delayed FHWA With the publication of the final rulemaking and BuyAmerica policy, NEVI requests for proposals have been issued by several states.
 Initial deployments are expected later in 2023.